Heading levels should only increase by one

-Best Practice: Start the Main Content with <h1>:
+Best Practice: Start the Main Content with a

-Usually the best practice is to start the main content of a web page with a level 1 heading (
+Usually, the best practice is to start the main content of a web page with a level 1 heading element (

-<h1>), with no other headings before this high level heading.
-The sub-sections of the page should each be marked as level 2 headings (
+h1), with no other headings before this high-level heading.
+Markup the sub-sections of the page as level 2 heading elements (

-<h2>).
-If there are sub-sections within the level 2 sections, they should be marked as level 3 (
+h2).
+If there are sub-sections within the level 2 sections, mark these sections as level 3 heading elements (

-<h3>) and so on.
-Anything that comes before the main content of the page probably should not be marked up with any headings at all, though this is not an iron-clad rule.
+h3) and so on.
+Anything that comes before the main content of the page should not be marked up with any headings at all, though this is not an iron-clad rule.
 One of the main reasons that the

-<h1> appears somewhere other than at the start of the main content, screen reader users will have to listen to more of the web page to understand its structure, wasting valuable time.
+h1 element appears somewhere other than at the start of the main content, screen reader users will have to listen to additional web page content to understand the page structure, wasting valuable time.

 As with all best practice recommendations, there will be exceptions in which it doesn't make sense to start the content with